shift-construction/Cubit2Excel/README.md

 # Cubit2Excel

-Conver Cubit CBX estimating files to Excel
+This python script has been designed to convert a folder of CBX files into a single excel spreadsheet